kazurayam/ReactInputField/README.md

 ![KR issue](https://kazurayam.github.io/ReactInputField/images/KatalonRecorderIssue.png)

 Why?
 Katalon Recorder sent a text "Hooah" into the `<input onChange="...">` element, which seems to be accepted.
 I would expect the same text is trasfered into the sibling `<p>` element.
-But, apparently the `onChange` event handler was not triggered.
+But, apparently the `onChange` event handler was not fired.
+I have no idea why.

 So, I agree with the original poster of the the [KR+React issue](https://forum.katalon.com/t/serious-recorder-bug-does-not-work-with-react/143083).
 Katalon Recorder has a problem.